 These cookies are truly the perfect treat for all the chocoholics in your life.

-Over here, I just got back from a long weekend in the beautiful town of Leavenworth, WA.
-After seeing snow, reindeer, and exploring the perfect Bavarian town, I am so ready to be back in my kitchen baking up a storm this week.
-I hope you enjoy baking & eating these tasty treats this Holiday season just as much as I have.
+After seeing snow, reindeer, and exploring the perfect Bavarian town of Leavenworth this past weekend, I am ready to be back in my kitchen baking up a storm this week.
+I hope you enjoy these tasty cookies this Holiday season just as much as I have.
 Enjoy!